microsoft/terminal/doc/specs/#13000 - In-process ConPTY.md

     //   printf("\x1b[%d;%dC", pos.y + 1, pos.x + 1);
     HRESULT SetCursorPosition([in] CONSRV_POINT_I32 pos);

-    // The Console API's supports 4 gridline attributes which cannot be translated to VT.
+    // The Console API supports 4 gridline attributes which cannot be translated to VT.
-    // This function is necessary in order to support this.
-If you don't plan to support those gridlines,
+    // This function is necessary to represent those.
+If you don't plan to support the gridlines,
     // you can translate the attributes to VT with the following code or some equivalent:
     //   static const uint8_t lut[] = { 30, 34, 32, 36, 31, 35, 33, 37, 90, 94, 92, 96, 91, 95, 93, 97 };
     //   const auto fg = lut[attributes & 0xf];